SquarePenguin101/www.squarepenguin.co.uk/content/wiki/winmanual.md

 	and save the file.

 	NOTE: the batch file assumes that perl.exe is installed somewhere in PATH.
 If it is not, put the full path to perl.exe in the batch file.

-7. Execute get_iplayer once to initialise the config directory (`%USERPROFILE%\.get_iplayer`) and download plugins
+7. Create the config directory and install plugins

-    	get_iplayer
+    	mkdir "%USERPROFILE%\.get_iplayer\plugins"
+        copy plugins\*.plugin "%USERPROFILE%\.get_iplayer\plugins"

 8. Configure external programs

 	If the external programs needed by get_iplayer are not installed in PATH, you must explicitly configure their locations in your get_iplayer preferences.
 For example:

-		get_iplayer --prefs-add --rtmpdump="C:\path\to\rtmpdump.exe" --ffmpeg="C:\path\to\ffmpeg.exe" --mplayer="C:\path\to\mplayer.exe" --atomicparsley="C:\path\to\atomicparsley.exe"
+		get_iplayer --prefs-add --rtmpdump="C:\path\to\rtmpdump.exe" --ffmpeg="C:\path\to\ffmpeg.exe" --atomicparsley="C:\path\to\atomicparsley.exe"

 9. Configure output directory